 If you need to return to the UK to re-sit any exams during this period you will need to apply for a new visa to return to the UK.

 If you will return to your studies within 60 days of your re-sit exams (e.g. your exams are in August and you will resume regular attendance in September) then you should be eligible to apply for a new Student visa to return to the UK.
-You should contact your School and request a new CAS to apply within 3 months of your exam dates.
+You should contact your School and request a new Confirmation of Acceptance for Studies (CAS) to apply within 3 months of your exam dates.
 This new visa will cover the exam dates and your remaining course.
 However, if you do not pass your exams and continue with your course as expected, the Student Immigration Team will notify UKVI and email you confirmation of this.
 UKVI will then curtail your visa and contact you with a new visa expiry date.

 If your re-sit exams are not within 60 days of the date you will otherwise resume your course then you cannot apply for a Student visa and must instead apply for a Standard Visitor visa from outside the UK in order to return.
 You would then need to leave the UK after your exams and, if your results permit you to continue studying your course in attendance, you may then be apply for a new Student visa using a new CAS issued by your School if you have still further study to undertake.